-For putting forward any enquiries to the Board of the Company, Shareholders may send written enquiries to the Company.
+For putting forward any enquiries to the Board, Shareholders may send written enquiries to the Company.
 The Company will not normally deal with verbal or anonymous enquiries.

 Contact Details

 Shareholders may send their enquiries or requests as mentioned above to the following: